Artificial Intelligence for Dynamical Systems in Wireless Communications: Modeling for the Future: Up and Down the Media Layers

 The wireless LAN traffic was expected to be self-similar: in the mid-nineties, the self-similarity in Ethernet traffic was detected and the research community had a field day in wireless traffic.
 The packets, the bursts, the round trip time, the errors, self-similarity appeared to be everywhere.
 A contributing factor for this illusion was the non-existence of the one right way to determine and quantify self-similarity in data.
 Another reason was the existence of external effects creating an illusion of self similarity, such as periodic interference.
 The case of IP traffic was more fruitful in self-similarity terms, but less relevant to the wireless context.

 Down on the physical layer, some researchers have suggested the introduction of generated self-similar signals into wireless communication.
 One example is the use of self-similar carriers (and consequently, fractal modulation), which had limited adoption \cite{wornell_wavelet-based_1992}.
 The physical fractal structure, however, has a long tradition in antenna design for wireless communications.
 A typical fractal antenna has a fractal shape and puts to use the two advantages of fractals, the existence of scaled structures and the space-filling properties.
 The self-similar scaled structures offer different scales of length for the antenna to work at, directly resulting in similar effects for different wavelengths.
 This does not necessarily mean good performance for the said wavelengths, so the story of fractal antennas is not that straightforward.
 The space-filling property is related to the capability of all fractals to achieve dense packing in some parts (in terms of antennas, it is dense packing of wires within a small surface area).
+For chaotic signals, it was suggested that their transmission would be robust to multipath effects and severe noise \cite{ren2013wireless}.